-7.5.
-The Service Judge, when appointed, shall administer any change of shuttle under the Umpire's instruction and ensure that a sufficient quantity of shuttles is readily available throughout the match in order to avoid delays during play.
+- 7.5.
+The Service Judge, when appointed, shall administer any change of shuttle under the Umpire's instruction, unless other arrangements are in place (e.g. shuttle dispensers), and ensure that a sufficient quantity of shuttles is readily available throughout the match in order to avoid delays during play. - 7.6.
+The Umpire may arrange for the Service Judge to perform additional duties such as checking that the posts are on the doubles side lines (Law 1.5), confirming that the

-- 7.6.
-The Umpire may arrange for the Service Judge to perform additional duties such as checking that the posts are on the doubles side lines (Law 1.5), confirming that the service measuring device(s) are in place, checking the height of the net, if it is deemed necessary, or to call the sideline closest to the Service Judge where there is no Line Judge appointed, with the players so advised. - 7.7.
+- service height measuring device(s) are in place and are level, checking the height of the net, if it is deemed necessary, or to call the sideline closest to the Service Judge where there is no Line Judge appointed, with the players so advised. - 7.7.
 Where an Instant Review System is in operation, the Service Judge shall check that any challenge is administered correctly by the Umpire, and advise the Umpire before the next rally commences if this is not the case. - 7.8.
 The Service Judge shall back up the Umpire and assist the Umpire as required.
 The Service Judge shall alert the Umpire immediately upon noticing a potential mistake committed by the Umpire. - 7.9.
 At the end of a match, immediately after the Umpire has called "Game" the Service Judge shall stand to shake hands with the players.
 After the Umpire has announced the result of the match the Service Judge shall walk across the court to the Umpire's chair to assemble the players and join the Umpire in leaving the court.